Book a Room at Blervie House Check availability Special rates apply

 Room #1

-If you are looking for a choice of walks in Moray there is an endless selection on the Moray Ways website – whatever your fitness level Moray is waiting for you!
+If you are looking for a choice of walks in Moray, there is an endless selection on the Moray Ways website – whatever your fitness level Moray is waiting for you!

-Outdoors Walking Festival every June
+Outdoors Walking Festival every June.

-Another area worth finding the time to explore is the Glenlivet Estate, as part of the Crown Estates this Estate offers a superb choice of walks of varying lengths giving you the option to explore abandoned mines, old battlefields, castles and scenic viewpoints.
-There is a varied choice of routes to suit walkers of all abilities.
+Another area worth finding the time to explore is the Glenlivet Estate.
+As part of the Crown Estates, this Estate offers a superb choice of walks of varying lengths, allowing you to explore abandoned mines, old battlefields, castles and scenic viewpoints.
+There is a varied choice of routes to suit walkers of all abilities.Outdoors with Glen Livet Hill Trek

 The nearby Cairngorms National Park offers mountain treks and snow skiing in winter.